nmgavilan/RedTeamVault/Techniques/Evasion.md

 ETW is split into Controllers, Providers, and Consumers.
 - Controllers - Build and configure event tracing sessions.
-- Providers - Generate events to these sessions
+- Providers - Generate events to these sessions.
 - Consumers - Interpret the events they are receiving.

 Patching ETW on-the-fly can be accomplished to avoid detection.
 By replacing the call to `EtwEventWrite` at its base address with a `ret 14h` we can totally negate the function call altogether.
 The necessary code can be found below.